wille/reporting-api/README.md

 - [Intervention Reports](https://wicg.github.io/intervention-reporting/)
 - [Crash Reports](https://wicg.github.io/crash-reporting/)

-Supports "CSP Level 2 Reports" in browsers browsers not supporting `report-to` yet but supports the `report-uri` attribute
+Supports "CSP Level 2 Reports" in browsers browsers not supporting the Reporting API.

 ## Core concepts

-## Use cases

-## Usage
+Retrofitting a policy on a large website is hard to get right first.
+The solution is to use `-Report-Only` policies that will not enforce them and break your website.
+These headers and their enforcing equivalents supports reporting, which makes all policy violations gets sent to you so you can adjust your policies to not break functionality.

-### Setup a reporter and the header middleware
+### Setup a reporting endpoint and setup reporters on your policy headers
 ```ts
 import { reportingEndpoint } from 'reporting-api';
 import express from 'express';